Halo Infinite — Xbox’s holiday blockbuster — is launching in December

 One of the biggest upcoming Xbox games finally has a release date — sort of.
 Halo Infinite is launching December 8, according to a listing on the Microsoft store.
 And that lines up with the timing I’ve heard, which put the release in an early December window.
 This will get the game out in time for the 2021 gift-giving holidays after a year-long delay.

-Microsoft will officially reveal this date during the Gamescom Opening Night Live event today.
+Microsoft will officially reveal this date during the Gamescom Opening Night Live event today (and it did).
 That livestream begins broadcasting at 2 p.m.
 Eastern/11 a.m.
 Pacific.
-It should news about the previously teased Saints Row reboot and Lego Star Wars: The Skywalker Saga.
+It should also have news about the previously teased Saints Row reboot and Lego Star Wars: The Skywalker Saga.

 As for Halo, this is the first time the series is launching so late in the calendar year.
 But while games have traditionally tried to get into stores before American Thanksgiving, that timing is less important than ever.